rogeriobatista/give-freely-test/README.md

 Employee Management System is a fullstack web application based on C# .Net and React

+The api of this project is based on the layered architecture model, where each part is separated into projects, isolating responsibilities.

+For the data layer, the repository pattern was implemented, abstracting the database, giving more flexibility for future changes.

+The frontend follows the componentized web application model, enabling high reuse and easy implementation of the microfrontend standard.

 ## Database

 ### Prerequisites and Setup